Gavin Bryars: Early life and career

-Bryars has written many other works, including five operas, and many instrumental pieces, among them four string quartets and several concertos.
+Bryars has written many other works, including five operas, and many instrumental pieces, among them six string quartets and several concertos.
 He has written several pieces for dance, including Biped (1999) for Merce Cunningham, as well as works for William Forsythe, Carolyn Carlson, Edouard Lock and David Dawson.
 In 1981–1984 Bryars participated in the CIVIL warS, a vast, never-completed multimedia project by Robert Wilson, who also directed his first opera, Medea.
-He has also written a large body of vocal and choral music for groups such as the Hilliard Ensemble, the Latvian Radio Choir, the Estonian National Men's Choir, Red Byrd, Trio Mediaeval, Singer Pur, and The Crossing, whose recording of "The Fifth Century" won a Grammy in 2019.
+His cello concerto Farewell to Philosophy was recorded in 1996 by Julian Lloyd Webber.
+He has also written a large body of vocal and choral music for groups such as the Hilliard Ensemble, the Latvian Radio Choir, the Estonian National Men's Choir, Red Byrd, Trio Mediaeval, Singer Pur, Nordic Voices and The Crossing, whose recording of "The Fifth Century" won a Grammy in 2019.
 He has written a great deal for early music performers including six books of madrigals, several works for viol consort and a collection of 54 "laude" based on a 12th century manuscript.